Sony Quarterly Net Profit Jumps But Forecast Unchanged - UrduPoint

 Sony Quarterly Net Profit Jumps But Forecast Unchanged

-Tokyo, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2024) Sony's net profit jumped in the second quarter thanks to stronger sales in gaming, music and imaging sensors, the PlayStation maker said Friday but left its annual profit forecasts unchanged.
+Tokyo, (APP - UrduPoint / Pakistan Point News - 8th Nov, 2024) Sony's net profit jumped in the second quarter thanks to stronger sales in gaming, music and imaging sensors, the PlayStation maker said Friday as it left its annual profit forecasts unchanged.

-The yen's weakness against the Dollar and euro had a positive impact on takings in those key sectors, the Japanese conglomerate added.
+The yen's weakness against the Dollar and euro had a positive impact on takings in those key sectors, the Japanese conglomerate said.

-However, Sony Pictures suffered from "lower series deliveries in Television Productions, in part due to production delays related to the strikes in Hollywood".
+However, Sony Pictures suffered from "lower series deliveries" for television, "in part due to production delays related to the strikes in Hollywood".

-For the three months from July to September, Sony logged net profit of 338.5 billion Yen ($2.2 billion), up 69 percent from 200.1 billion yen in the same period a year ago.

 Sony's earnings release comes a day after its PlayStation 5 Pro console hit shelves, with a price tag that has raised eyebrows among gamers.